tomgineer/collections/README.md

 ## How It Works

 1. Place your exported HTML files from Obsidian in the html directory.
 2. When you open the site, PHP automatically:
    - Scans all files
    - Extracts the table content
    - Saves a cleaned version in html/processed
    - Updates the manifest.json file
 3. Each processed file is displayed as a simple, readable collection page.
 4. MSRP totals are calculated from prices.json and displayed in the footer.

+## Exporting from Obsidian

+This project works best with the **Webpage HTML Export** plugin for Obsidian, created by [Nathan George](https://github.com/KosmosisDire/obsidian-webpage-export).
+Use it to export your notes, tables, or vaults as standalone HTML files.
+After export, place those `.html` files inside the `html` folder of this project.

+When you load the page in your browser, the system will automatically clean up the exported HTML, extract the table data, and calculate your collection totals.

 ## Example prices.json